Rapper Mystikal breaks silence on dropped rape charge

 The long ordeal “was like a reoccurring bad dream,” he said.
 “I didn’t know how it was going to work out.”

-Louisiana’s Caddo Parish District Attorney recently closed the investigation.
-Following the introduction of new evidence, a second grand jury declined to indict him again, prompting the district attorney to file to dismiss the charges in December.
+Now he wants to make changes to his career — and life — as he tries to find harmony beyond a troubled past.
+Though Mystikal says he “can’t go to God” with lines like the dirty opening verse of his hit “Shake Ya A(asterisk)(asterisk),” don’t expect him to start appearing on the gospel charts.

-Days later, a blitz of film trailers for Eddie Murphy’s highly anticipated “Coming 2 America” began airing, featuring “Feel Right,” Mystikal’s 2015 smash with Mark Ronson.
-The New Orleans product didn’t know the song would be used but said he doesn’t believe in coincidences.
+Within days of the case’s dismissal, a blitz of film trailers for Eddie Murphy’s highly anticipated “Coming 2 America” began airing, featuring “Feel Right,” Mystikal’s 2015 smash with Mark Ronson.
+The New Orleans product said he had no idea the song would be used, but he doesn’t believe in coincidences.

 “It felt like God was winking his eye at me,” he said, smiling.
 “That’s what strengthens my spirituality right now, things like that.”